 Eating disorders tend to affect female athletes and girls more often than males.
 But

 Young athletes tend to be at a greater risk for having an eating disorder if they

 play sports that focus on personal performance, appearance, diet, and weight requirements.

 These factors can increase the risk that a young athlete will develop an eating disorder:

-Having a coach who focuses on competition and success rather than sportsmanship and
+Having a coach who focuses on appearance, competition, and success rather than sportsmanship

 Having suffered physical or sexual abuse or another trauma